Killing of Andrew Harper: Appeals

 On 4 August, the Attorney General's Office said that it had received a request to review the sentences under the unduly lenient sentence scheme.
 On 19 August, Bowers and Cole made applications for permission to appeal against their convictions for manslaughter, and against the sentences that they had received.
-On 21 August, the Attorney General applied for permission to refer the killers' sentences to the Court of Appeal on the basis that they were "unduly lenient".
+On 21 August, the Attorney General applied for permission to refer the sentences to the Court of Appeal on the basis that they were "unduly lenient".
 On 28 August, Long applied for permission to appeal against his sentence, on the basis that it was too severe.

 The applications made by the defendants and by the Attorney General were heard by the Court of Appeal on 30 November.

-On 16 December the Court of Appeal dismissed: (1) the Attorney-General's application for permission to refer the sentences as unduly lenient; (2) Long's application for permission to appeal against his sentence; and (3) Bower and Cole's applications for permission to appeal against their convictions.
+On 16 December the Court of Appeal dismissed (i) the Attorney General's application for permission to refer the sentences as unduly lenient, (ii) Long's application for permission to appeal against his sentence, and (iii) Bower and Cole's applications for permission to appeal against their convictions.
 The court granted permission for Bowers and Cole to appeal their sentences to enable the Court of Appeal to correct an error made in their sentencing for the offence of conspiracy to steal.
 Their sentences for manslaughter were not altered; as their sentences for conspiracy to steal and for manslaughter ran concurrently, their overall sentences were not affected.

+Eligibility for release

+The Sentencing Act 2026, effective from 2 September 2026, aims to reduce prison overcrowding by changing the automatic release dates of prisoners serving Standard Determinate Sentences.
+Under the act, those with a previous automatic release at two-thirds of their sentence would instead be released half-way through their sentence.
+In July 2026, the Ministry of Justice announced that Cole and Bowers (Note: Long, as the car driver, was not eligible for the early release as he received a "more severe type of extended sentence") may be eligible for release in 2027.
+This was met with criticism from Harper's family, TVP, and the Police Federation of England and Wales (PFEW).
+Prime minister Andy Burnham stated that the act would be paused pending a review, citing public safety.

+Policy changes announced in August excluded prisoners convicted of rape, grooming, and serious child sex offences from the early release scheme; Cole and Bowers remained eligible.
+This received significant public opposition, and a petition against their early release gained more than one million signatories.
+Burnham tasked Alex Norris, the Secretary of State for Justice, with increasing prison capacity through additional means.
+(Note: Increasing the number of foreign offenders being returned to their country of origin; resolving the "long-running injustice" of IPP sentences to allow the release of lower-risk prisoners; and making more economical use of the prison estate) On 30 August, it was announced that those convicted of unlawful killing (including Cole and Bowers) would be excluded from the early release scheme.